Keilub/calebmallen/content/posts/Andersen.md

 ## Crafting Fairytales

-> "How my day goes: up at 8 o'clock and drink coffee; putter around and write until 10 o'clock; then walk up along the long, tree-lined drive and out the gate to the path through the field to Hollufgaard; look at the strait and wander back; read, sew, put things in order; and lunch at 12 o'clock with a glass of port.
+> How my day goes: up at 8 o'clock and drink coffee; putter around and write until 10 o'clock; then walk up along the long, tree-lined drive and out the gate to the path through the field to Hollufgaard; look at the strait and wander back; read, sew, put things in order; and lunch at 12 o'clock with a glass of port.
 Then a short rest and after that, as before, an hour's walk.
 It is the same route, and I take a little farther out in the other direction.
-Read and write until around 4 o'clock, get dressed; and dinner is from 4:00 to 5:00."<br>
+Read and write until around 4 o'clock, get dressed; and dinner is from 4:00 to 5:00.<br>
 <br>
--The Diary of Hans Christian Anderson
+— The Diary of Hans Christian Anderson

 Andersen gained recognition as a writer in 1829 when he published a short story titled "A Journey on Foot from Holmen's Canal to the East Point of Amager."
 He published a play, a book of poetry, and a travelogue.
 Thanks to a grant from the king, he got the opportunity to travel across Europe and develop his body of work.
 In 1835, he published The Improvisatore, a novel based on his time in Italy.